sedc-codecademy/skwd9-09-aspnetwebapi/G5/SEDC.MoviesApp_Workshop/README.md

 **Bonus**
 * Get all user's movies rented by same genre
 * Implement CORS and small vanilla js app that pings only one get endpoint to prove that the CORS works

+## Part 2
+Implement entity framework in the solution and switch the database from CashDb to Entity Framework.

+* Make relationship between User and Movie.
+The relationship should be one to many

+**Hints**
+- Create new repositories that will inherit from the generic one.
+- Implement all the methods from the interface with the entity framework implementation. (use the dbcontext class instead of the CashDb)
+- Switch the implementation of the interfaces in the startap class from CashDb to the newly created entity framework repositories.